amphiaraus/amphiaraus.github.io/README.md

 # mapleqin.github.io
-Welcome to Mapleqin personal homepage, and look forward to everyone's acquaintance!
+Welcome to MapleQin personal homepage, and look forward to everyone's acquaintance!